-Pénélope completed her Honours Bachelor of Arts with specialization in Geography at the University of Ottawa in May 2022.
-Her first experience on a glacier was on Athabasca glacier in the Canadian Rockies when she was 12 years old, where she was mesmerized by the beauty and power of the landscape.
-She developed her interests in glaciology during her last year of her undergraduate degree when she attended a glaciology field course at the University Center in Svalbard, as well as a field course in Iceland with the University of Ottawa (GEG 4100).
-Her drive to learn coupled with her interest in glaciology impelled her to pursue a MSc in Geography under the supervision of Dr. Luke Copland.
-Pénélope’s research focuses on the temporal and spatial changes of supraglacial hydrology across the latitudinal gradient of Ellesmere Island, Canadian High Arctic.
-During her free time, Pénélope works on building her tiny house, but she also loves to travel, paddleboard and practice aerial silks.
+Pénélope completed her Honours Bachelor of Arts with a specialization in Geography at the University of Ottawa in May 2022.
+Her first experience on a glacier was on Athabasca Glacier in the Canadian Rockies when she was 12 years old, where she was captivated by the landscape’s beauty and power.
+She developed her interest in glaciology during her final undergraduate year while attending a glaciology field course at the University Centre in Svalbard, as well as a field course in Iceland with the University of Ottawa (GEG 4100).
+This growing passion, combined with her drive to learn, led her to pursue graduate studies in glaciology.
+She completed her MSc in Geography under the supervision of Dr. Luke Copland at the University of Ottawa in August 2024.

 Comments are closed.